Grants, Tax Incentives & Loans

 - Federal Historic Preservation Tax Incentives - Encourages private sector investment in the rehabilitation and re-use of historic buildings.

-- Frequently Asked Questions about preservation tax credits.
+- Frequently Asked Questions (PDF) about preservation tax credits.

 - Colorado Historical Foundation (CHF) Revolving Loan Fund - Created by the Colorado Historical Foundation (CHF), the CHF Revolving Loan Fund partners with the State Historical Fund to provide low interest rate loans as an additional source of funding for historic preservation.

 - HUD 203(k) Rehabilitation Loan Program - The U.S. Department of Housing and Urban Development's Section 203(k) program promotes and facilitates the restoration and preservation of the nation's existing housing stock by providing mortgage financing that covers both the acquisition and the rehabilitation of a property.